 This easy recipe for Traeger grilled chicken thighs is the best for bone-in, skin-on chicken thighs.
 Use it for any wood pellet grill.

-This year, I’ve been really testing out different recipes to see what works on my wood pellet grill.
-Of course, you can smoke meat on your wood pellet grilled but you can also grill and make these Traeger grilled chicken thighs.
+We love testing out different recipes to see what works on my wood pellet Traeger grill.
+Of course, you can smoke meat on your wood pellet grill, which we do often.
+Some of our favorites are Venison Backstrap, Venison Roast, Smoked Sausage And Potato Skillet Bake With Kale & Caramelized Onions, Smoked Venison Brisket, and Smoked Venison Meatballs, but you can also grill and make these Traeger grilled chicken thighs.
+When I make this recipe, my family goes CRAZY for them.
+It’s such an easy dish to whip up.

-I call these the holy grail of grilled chicken thighs:
+I call these the holy grail of grilled, bone in chicken thighs:

 A marinade is important